Constructing a PC is never simple. However, once you grasp the concept, it can be immensely enjoyable and rewarding.

 Next, add the vertical mount plate (if necessary) by following the instructions.
 This should be uncomplicated.

-Now, plug the PCIe riser cable into the topmost PCIe slot and attach it to the vertical mount plate (if required).
+Now, plug the PCIe riser cable into the topmost PCIe slot and attach it to the vertical mount plate (if necessary).

-With that done, you just need to plug the GPU into the riser cable, fasten it in, and you are finished!
+With that done, you just need to plug the GPU into the riser cable, fasten it in, and you are complete!

 Shut the side panel, connect your PC, and turn it on.
-If everything runs well, well done!
-You have effectively installed your GPU in a vertical position.
+If everything operates smoothly, well done!
+You have successfully installed your GPU in a vertical position.